 There’s something special about putting together a feast, especially when you’ve thought it through and made your work easier by preparing dishes ahead.
 Such is the case with this delicious miniature smoked haddock tart with poached quail eggs and chives.
 Not only is this dish amazing, but you can also prepare it ahead.
-Check out the recipe below and learn how to create Gordon Ramsey’s elegant tartlets!
+Check out the recipe below and learn how to make these tasty tartlets!

 HOW TO MAKE A MINIATURE SMOKED HADDOCK TART

 Fish and eggs are two of my favorite food groups and I often like to combine them into delicious meals.
 These tartlets are both delicious and satiating.
 While they are not that difficult to make, they do ask for some extra care and patience.